Luke Lea (American politician, born 1783): Career

 He changed parties for his second term from Jacksonian to National Republican.
-He then served as Tennessee Secretary of State from 1837-39.
+He then served as Tennessee Secretary of State from 1837 to 1839.

-On September 9, 1850, Lea was appointed Indian agent by President Millard Fillmore for Fort Leavenworth, Kansas, and served in that capacity until his death the following year.
+On September 9, 1850, Lea was appointed Indian agent by President Millard Fillmore for Fort Leavenworth, Kansas, and served in that capacity some sources say until his death the following year.
+Other sources show he continued to live in the District of Columbia and later returned to Mississippi and died in Vicksburg in 1898.

 Death

-Thrown from his horse on his way back to his residence near Fort Leavenworth, Lea died on June 17, 1851 at age 68.
+Thrown from his horse on his way back to his residence near Fort Leavenworth, Lea died on June 17, 1851, at age 68.
 He was first interred at Westport Cemetery, Kansas City, Missouri; and is finally interred at Union Cemetery, Kansas City.

 Lea was the brother of Pryor Lea, a two-term Tennessee Congressman (1827–31), who was later a Texas state senator and a prominent Confederate supporter in Texas.